Dental Implants

 How many implants are necessary?

 In the back of the mouth, it is generally recommended to have one implant per missing tooth.
 In the front of the mouth, it is acceptable to place implants separated by crowns in between (bridge design).
-In denture users, two to four implants are adequate for support of a removable overdenture while six to eight implants are more appropriate for support of a fixed bridge.
+In denture users, 2-4 implants are adequate for support of a removable overdenture while 6-8 implants are more appropriate for support of a fixed bridge.

 Each patient’s situation is unique and should be evaluated by Dr. Kazemi to determine the appropriate number of implants required to support the replacement teeth that will meet the patient’s functional and esthetic needs.